The History of AMTRAN

 By the 1930's, several factors, including the advancement of the automobile and bus, severely impacted the company.
 By 1934, the number of street cars decreased to 67.
 In 1937, the company lost the Bellwood route when a flood destroyed a bridge on that line.

 The company did make a strong comeback in the early 1940s due to the outbreak of World War II.
-Gas rationing plus the heavy wartime demands on the railroad's construction and repair plant brought unprecedented traffic and property to the Altoona & Logan Valley.
+Gas rationing plus the heavy wartime demands on the Pennsylvania Railroad's construction and repair plant brought unprecedented traffic and property to the Altoona & Logan Valley.
 In 1943, the few hundred shareholders received a dividend of $5 per share, the largest ever paid by the company.
 In 1946, more than 15 million passengers were carried, and in 1947 figures were slightly higher.
 However, by the late 1940s, ridership again declined as automobiles and gasoline became plentiful.
 By 1950, the coverage area had decreased to about 25 miles.

 After 63 years of service, the Altoona & Logan Valley Electric Railway Company's last trolley run occurred on August 7, 1954.
 In December of 1956, the Altoona & Logan Valley Electric Railway announced that it had filed with the Public Utilities Commission to terminate bus service and cease operation on March 31, 1957 due to ongoing operating losses.